-Therefore, some easy steps you could take to start having more productive remote working hours include:
+Therefore, some easy steps you could take as a manager to start having more productive remote working hours include:

-- Clearly map out for employees a way to determine how urgent their request is.
+- Defining urgency.
+Clearly map out for employees a way to determine how urgent their request is.
 Then give them clear instructions on which form of communication is required based on that urgency.

-- Create an easy-to-access employee database.
-Make it easy for workers to check up on general information or project progress without sending disruptive messages.
+- Making information attainable.
+Create an easy-to-access employee database.
+This makes it easy for workers to check up on general information or project progress without sending disruptive messages.

-- Have employees – especially management – schedule Time Locks where they are only able to be contacted in the case of an emergency.
-Make these Time Locks public knowledge so the burden of time management is placed on everyone.
+- Scheduling time locks.
+Have employees – especially management – schedule time locks where they are only able to be contacted in the case of an emergency.
+Make these time locks public knowledge so the burden of time management is placed on everyone.

 But how do you decide which communication channels are better for different types of communication?

 Finding the right media mix for your organization